 Charming from the first page, The Little Paris Bookshop tells the tale of Jean Perdu, who runs a bookshop on a beautifully restored barge on the Seine.
 A self-proclaimed ‘literary apothecary’ Perdu prescribes books for the hardships of life, hand-picking novels to mend his customer’s broken hearts and souls.
 But the one person he doesn’t have a prescription for is himself, and he remains haunted by a twenty-year-old heartbreak in which his great love left him, leaving nothing but a letter.

 We follow Perdu’s voyage to the south of France and witness his journey as he tries to make peace with his lost love and past mistakes.
+As someone who’s had a long-held love affair with France, the setting to the book is both full of magic and wonderfully quaint, and offers a perfect backdrop to this literary tale.
 Rich with charm and plentiful in its prose, The Little Paris Bookshop is a homage to the art of reading; the unending joy of books, and the powerful effect that stories can have on us all.

 Love this post?
 Click here to subscribe.